 To conclude this Bible Study session, visit our page “Discussion Questions and Answers“.
 It covers each chapter of Ephesians 1-6 ~ Click on the Q&A Icon.

 Heavenly Father, we thank You for the insights gained from studying Ephesians chapters 1 through 6.
 Thank You for reminding us of the incredible grace You have extended to us.
 You have called us to live in unity and love.
 Help us to apply these teachings in our daily lives, strengthening our faith and relationships.
 We stand firm in spiritual battles and show Your light in a world that needs Your truth.
 Holy Spirit, guide us as we seek to grow in understanding and obedience.
 Thank You for the hope and purpose we have in Christ.
-In Jesus’ name, we pray., Amen.
+In Jesus’ name, we pray, Amen.

 be the